Saturday, July 26, 2008

 “Would it make you feel more comfortable if I removed my dress?”

 She was wearing one of these sundress things I suppose they’re called.
-Some light material with coiling green ivy printed over a white background.
+Some light material with coiling green ivy printed over a pale yellow background.
 The way she was leaning over me I could see a good deal of her breasts anyway, but now with the hand that wasn’t stroking my head she started to lift off one of its straps while shrugging that shoulder.

 “No,” I said.
 “Please don’t.”